Tel Megiddo: Late Bronze II – Egyptian period

+Stratum VIII (LB IIA).
+Palace.
 In the Amarna period (c.
 1353–1336 BCE), Megiddo was a vassal of the Egyptian Empire.

+The Amarna Archive (c.
+1350 BC), contains letters from the time of Amenhotep III, Akhenaten and Tutankhamen.
+Megiddo is mentioned in seven letters (EA 242, 243, 244, 245, 246, 246 and 365).
+Biridya of Megiddo is mentioned in several letters from Megiddo (EA 242, 243, 244, 246, 247, 365) and from Taanach (EA 248).

 The Amarna Letter E245 mentions local ruler Biridiya of Megiddo.
 Other contemporary rulers mentioned were Labaya of Shechem and Surata of Akka, nearby cities.
 This ruler is mentioned in the corpus from the city of 'Kumidu', the Kamid al lawz.
 This indicates that there were relations between Megiddo and Kumidu.

+Stratum VIIA (LB IIB).
+Palace.
+During the reign of Merneptah, Hazor and several other cities including the Jezreel Valley rebelled against the Egyptians.

+Stratum VIIB (LB IIB/Iron IA).
 Megiddo's Stratum VIIB lasted until slightly before or in the reign of Ramesses III (c.
 1184–1153 BCE).

 Iron Age

 Iron Age I

 Iron Age I (c.
 1150–950 BCE) began in Tel Megiddo around 1150 BCE.
 Egypt's control of this Canaanite region ended around 1130 BCE, as Stratum VIIA was destroyed around this date or shortly thereafter, attested in the palace and adjacent Level H-11 building.
 A Canaanite dynasty still controlled the city after the Egyptians abandoned the region.
-The beginning of Philistine Bichrome pottery at Megiddo was after 1124 BCE, or in the period (c.
-1128–1079 BCE), based on radiocarbon datings with a confidence of 95.4%.

 Stratum VIB (Iron IA; Early Iron I) can be aligned with the late 20th Dynasty of Egypt.
 The Transitional Iron IA/IB may reflect the end of the Egyptian Empire in the Southern Levant.

-Stratum VIA (Iron IB; Late Iron I) correspond with the 21st Dynasty in Egypt and ends with destruction at the transitional Iron I/II.